openshift/cluster-kube-descheduler-operator/README.md

 ```
 The valid list of strategies are `RemoveDuplicates`, `LowNodeUtilization`, `RemovePodsViolatingInterPodAntiAffinity`, `RemovePodsViolatingNodeAffinity`, and `RemovePodsViolatingNodeTaints`.
 These strategies are documented in detail in the [descheduler README](https://github.com/kubernetes-sigs/descheduler/#policy-and-strategies).

-Using the above strategies defined in CR we create a configmap in openshift-descheduler-operator namespace.
+Using the above strategies defined in CR we create a configmap in openshift-kube-descheduler-operator namespace.
 As shown in the above example CR, the `LowNodeUtilization` strategy is the only one which accepts additional `params`, which map to the `thresholds` and `targetThresholds` parameters as defined in the [`LowNodeUtilization` section of the descheduler README](https://github.com/kubernetes-sigs/descheduler/#lownodeutilization).
 The `nodes` parameter corresponds to `numberOfNodes`, which activates this strategy only when the number of underutilized nodes is above the configured value (default `0`).

 ## How does the descheduler operator work?